ignotaC/epicanime/README.md

 At the end it is important - it's not a big spoil.
 The reji never made it.
 And the flower that has missing part at the end - it is yargui.
 A sweet mongolian flower that is used in medicine and exist on stepp.
-She did not sucuide as some peopel suggest.
+She did not sucuide as some peopel suggest, there is confiusion with other flowe.
 It's harsh ending but happy one.

 Goblin slayer - absolute number one